jundalisay/sp/content/en/research/sarkar/knowledge/chapter-8c.md

 After coming to the original bank, the junior boy addressed the senior man, “Oh Dádá, let us request that luminous body to bless us.”
 As soon as he said this, the luminous body disappeared.
 What was that luminous body?
 A siddha.

-Now what happens when a person sees some unnatural picture or unnatural image or unnatural being?
+What happens when a person sees some unnatural picture or unnatural image or unnatural being?

 One possibility I have already explained – it may be that a Tantric, with the help of his or her ectoplasmic structure, has created a body for a disembodied mind just to terrorize others.

 A Vidyá Tantric will not do these things, but an Avidyá Tantric may do so just to terrorize others, as they used to do in the past.
 After getting some money they would stop the practice.

 Suppose that some time you go to a particular house which people say is haunted.
 There are some haunted houses in every town, and I have already told you that if you find any haunted house, you just purchase it and use it.

 Ghosts won’t terrorize Ananda Margis, because every Ananda Margi is a ghost. [laughter] “They are the followers of Shiva.”(2) Ghosts will not terrorize ghosts.

 What happens there?
 Due to terror, due to pre-imposed terror, a person’s mind gets concentrated.
 Due to fear the mind gets concentrated, and due to concentration, what happens?

 A certain portion of the person’s own ectoplasmic stuff goes to help a detached mind in creating a body, an ectoplasmic body.

-So you see your own creation; the creation has been made out of your own ectoplasmic stuff.
+So you see your own creation.
+The creation has been made out of your own ectoplasmic stuff.
 But that detached mind was also there.
 It was not a ghost.

 **Those Brahmapisháca, or several kinds of “ghosts”, are all of your creation.**